 Lease-up Schedule Management

 The life of a property manager or leasing agent is already a hectic one.
 Add in the increased stress and pressure of an apartment lease-up and managing one’s schedule can become somewhat of a nightmare.
-Early in the process there’s the whole dealing with construction and, to be honest, it’s rarely ever an on time delivery.
-Shifting construction schedules make managing a schedule innately difficult to begin with.
+Early in the process, there’s the whole dealing with the construction and, to be honest, it’s rarely ever an on-time delivery.
+Shifting construction schedules make managing a schedule innately difficult, to begin with.
 Add on top of that the difficulty of trying to show something that isn’t really ready to be shown while trying to promote it, market it, advertise it, and more…and life gets crazy.
 The second the building is delivered though is when the fun really begins.

 With so much riding on the lease-up period for multifamily communities, the budget will typically reflect that importance — meaning up to 3X a stabilized asset’s budget.
 Ranging from increased marketing spend to increased staff.
 It can be easy to let budgets balloon during a lease-up.
-While pressure and deadlines and expectations will dictate the increased spend, it is also critical to lay a firm foundation for the community to build upon once stabilized.
+While pressure and deadlines and expectations will dictate the increased spending, it is also critical to lay a firm foundation for the community to build upon once stabilized.
 If you effectively manage your lease-up costs and put the proper technologies, processes, and people in place during a lease-up while also filling the community with residents that thrive in the space, the transition from lease-up to stabilized will be a rather smooth one.
-Make sure to work directly with the ownership throughout the entire lease-up process to diligently track your spend against forecast budgets and take time to be strategic about the growth and progression of the community over time.
+Make sure to work directly with the owner throughout the entire lease-up process to diligently track your spending against forecast budgets and take time to be strategic about the growth and progression of the community over time.

 While it’s easy to define a lease-up, that’s about the only thing easy about it.
 It is a crucial time in the lifecycle of a multifamily community that comes along with plenty of challenges, demands, and stresses; however, in the end, it’s worth the hard work involved.
 Achieving your lease-up goals requires regular communication, an all-in staff, careful planning, and even more careful execution.
 But, seeing those leases signed, happy residents moved in, and stability reached, can make the entire process worth it.